LXGaming/lxgaming.github.io/README.md

 Installation
 ------------

-Copying the LXPlugin.jar file to your Plugin's folder
+Compile and Copy the .jar file to your Plugin's folder

 Contribute
 ----------